 Butler-Perozzi Fountain Capital Campaign

 The fountain was sculpted by Antonio Frilli, who specialized in Belle Epoque subjects and contributed several large statues to Stanford University.
 He established an art gallery in Florence that still operates today.
-Butler and Perozzi found his delightful fountain at the 1915 San Francisco Panama-Pacific Exhibition and purchased it for $3,000, a considerable sum in those days.
+Butler and Perozzi found his delightful fountain at the 1915 San Francisco Panama-Pacific International Exhibition in San Francisco and purchased it for $3,000, a considerable sum in those days.
 They brought it to Ashland where a separate concrete foundation was built to house it.
 A stone staircase was also erected for easy access to Granite Street.

 By the late 20th Century, the fountain was obscured by overgrowth, and the sculpture was deteriorating.
 The Verona marble the fountain is carved from is quite soft (for marble), so especially vulnerable to the elements.